Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-The process of taking measurements in air pollution sensors is as follows, Figure \ref{fig:process}: the node takes a value of the sensor every T$_{sen}$ seconds.
-For this value to be representative, it may be necessary to wait a sensor response time T$_{r}$, take a sequence of N$_s$ measurements, apply a filtering algorithm to remove outliers and smooth the measurements, and finally aggregate them into the sample T$_{sen}$.
-The microcontroller can go into sleep mode until it has to collect samples again, and switch off the sensing board if necessary.
-The node manages an array of sensors, each with its electronic board, whereby the node reports each T$_{sen}$ a vector containing air pollution sensor values (e.g., NO$_2$, O$_3$, NO) and environmental values (e.g., temperature and relative humidity).
-Two strategies are possible: i) a packet is generated with the sample vector every T$_{sen}$, or ii) if energy savings are desired in the communication subsystem, and the application only needs values every T$_{ref}$, a second aggregation is performed and the measurement vector is transmitted every T$_{ref}$.
-The data capture process is detailed below:
+Data pre-processing has a big impact on the subsequent representation of the data.
+As mentioned above, having the data synchronized with reference stations, in the environment where the node will be deployed, allows us to calibrate the sensors and to detect drifts, aging or outliers \cite{marathe2021currentsense, sun2017development, ferrer2022volterra}, which will lead to a recalibration of the sensor.
+Specifically, we divide the pre-processing operation into three stages; the sampling of the sensor, the filtering of the collected samples, and the aggregation of these samples.
+The process of taking measurements in air pollution sensors is as follows (Figure~\ref{fig:process}): First, the node retrieves a value of the sensor every $\mathrm{T_{sen}}$ seconds.
+For this value to be representative, it may be necessary to wait for a sensor response time $\mathrm{T_{r}}$, take a sequence of $\mathrm{N_{s}}$ measurements, apply a filtering algorithm to remove outliers and smooth the measurements, and finally aggregate them into the sample $\mathrm{T_{sen}}$.
+The microcontroller can go into sleep mode until it has to collect samples again and switch off the sensing board if necessary.
+The node manages an array of sensors, each with its own electronic board, whereby the node reports a vector, each $\mathrm{T_{sen}}$, containing the air pollution sensor values (e.g., NO$_2$, O$_3$, NO) and environmental values (e.g., temperature and relative humidity).
+Two strategies are possible: (i) a packet is generated with the sample vector every $\mathrm{T_{sen}}$; or (ii) if energy savings are desired in the communication subsystem and the application only needs values every $\mathrm{T_{ref}}$, a second aggregation is carried out and transmitted every $\mathrm{T_{ref}}$.

-\subsubsection{\textbf{Sensor sampling}}
+\subsubsection{Sensor Sampling}

-At this stage, the N$_s$ samples that are part of the representative sample T$_{sen}$ are taken.
+At this stage, the $\mathrm{N_{s}}$ samples that are part of the representative sample $\mathrm{T_{sen}}$ are taken.
 We focus on taking samples from a single sensor.
-In the case of having an array of sensors the microcontroller can run the sampling process in parallel, activating all the sensor boards simultaneously and polling them with a round robin strategy.
+In the case of having an array of sensors, the microcontroller can run the sampling process in parallel, activating all the sensor boards simultaneously and polling them with a round robin strategy.
 Besides, since different sensors are attached to different sensing boards, a specific sampling strategy per sensor can be designed.